SSDD-2025/Grupo-16/README.md

 ````

 ### Buildpack
-Another alternative to build the docker image is with `bulidpack`.
+Another alternative to build the docker image is with `buildpack`.
 This can be done by executing the following command:
 ````log
 mvn spring-boot:build-image -Dspring-boot.build-image.imageName=liveticket/liveticket:1.0.0
 ````